 We will consistently review the design and integrity of the programs and courses offered in our School, seeking always to improve and refine our efforts.
 Our School has developed, implemented, and periodically reviews a set of goals and objectives in every discipline and program.
 We will continue to integrate recommendations from program reviews into action plans to improve instruction.

 We will continue to gather and study student equity and enrollment data, and utilize them in pursuing the most effective staffing patterns for our programs, which will include our seeking to recruit and appoint additional tenure-track faculty from a diverse pool of applicants.
 Students benefit directly when tenured/tenure-track professionals constitute the majority of a College's faculty.
 Tenured faculty write and revise curriculum, meet and consult with students, and participate in numerous shared-governance activities that serve to keep the many campus systems at Mesa College alive and vital.
 Tenured faculty also have contractual and professional duties of peer review which are their exclusive responsibility.
-Our current ratio of tenured/tenure track to adjunct faculty is unfavorable: we will do all that we can to improve it.
+Our current ratio of tenured/tenure track to adjunct faculty is improving: we have appointed seven new tenure-track faculty since Spring 2014, and we are searching for four more who will join our faculty in Fall, 2015.

 We value our connections to our local community, and to the national and global networks that surround us.
 We will continue to nurture and strengthen existing relationships, and we will work to develop and sustain new relationships, ultimately promoting a deeper public understanding of our mission to encourage the life-long pursuit of learning as a social good.